Aldaviva/Brighty/Readme.md

 ## Building
 - Visual Studio 2019 Community
-- .NET Framework 4.5.2 Targeting Pack
+- .NET Framework 4.8 Targeting Pack
-- The `Launchy#API.dll` reference comes from [randrey/launchysharp](https://github.com/randrey/launchysharp), which should be installed in the Launchy `plugins` directory.
+- The `Launchy#API.dll` reference comes from [randrey/launchysharp](https://github.com/randrey/launchysharp), and it should be installed in the Launchy `plugins` directory.
 You will need to adjust the path of this reference depending on your Launchy installation directory.